nepur/esp2866_12E_workshop/README.md

 Out of the box the NodeMCU 1.0 can be tested with the default NodeLua 1.0 build.
 This will verify that the hardware and WiFi is working correctly:

 1. Plug the board into a USB port to power it
-2. The SSID of the board should be "DoitWifi", and the password is "12345678"
+2. The SSID of the board should be "DoitWifi", and the password is "12345678".
+On your computer with Wifi enabled connect to this wifi SSID and enter the password.
-3. On your computer with Wifi enabled, open a browser at 192.168.1.1
+3. Once your computer is connected, open a browser at 192.168.1.1
 4. Click the D0 button in the HTML form to verify the light turns on and the board is working

 ##Software Prerequisites